mono/sdb/README.md

 First, clone the submodules:

     $ git submodule update --init --recursive

 To build, run:

     $ make

-This compiles SDB and its dependencies, and puts everything in the `bin` directory.
-This directory can be moved around freely; when executed, the `sdb` script will set up the environment so all the dependency assemblies are found.

-You could, for example, just add the `bin` directory to your `PATH`:
+If the build succeeds, you can install SDB with:

+    $ make install

+(You may need to invoke it with `sudo` or some such command.)

+You can also run SDB from within the build directory by appending it to `PATH` and invoking `sdb-dev`.
+This is mainly intended for development of SDB itself.
+An example:

     $ export PATH=`pwd`/bin:$PATH
-    $ sdb
+    $ sdb-dev
     Welcome to the Mono soft debugger (sdb 1.0.5058.39468) Type 'help' for a list of commands or 'quit' to exit